This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 The serious work that you lavish all of your efforts on and have the highest expectations for will not receive nearly as much acclaim or success as the one you just toss out to pay the bills.

 What happens when a writer or artist deliberately tries to create their Magnum Opus?
 They slave over it for years, pouring 110% of their heart and soul and energy and sanity into it, and confidently expect it to be huge, monumental, Genre-Busting, and assure them eternal fame and honor... and what is the response?
-"Meh, it's So Okay, It's Average," and at worst, "Wow, it's So Bad, It's Horrible."
+At best, "Meh, it's So Okay, It's Average," and at worst, "Wow, it's So Bad, It's Horrible."

 But what happens when the same artist just writes or creates something for fun or profit with no big plans, hopes, or expectations for its success?
 Heck, they know it's not that good but figure it will at least pay the bills this month.
 They're so busy working on that inevitably earth-shattering magnum opus, they don't even give this other silly little project much thought.
 Whoever commissioned it is sure to be disappointed, but it's no big deal; the public won't even notice its existence enough to laugh at its pointlessness anyway.

 Cue Situational Irony!
 That book, movie, or painting that the creator couldn't care less about becomes an instant sensation.
 They're hailed as a genius, worshipped for blessing the world with this wonderful new classic, immortalized in parodies and homages, and earn an eternal place in history for their brilliance and creativity.
 That masterpiece they had such high hopes for will quickly fade into obscurity, but they will be remembered and celebrated for this little hackwork forever.